vhaghani26/rocketchip/README.md

 ## Getting Started

 In order to use Rocketchip, clone [this GitHub repository](https://github.com/vhaghani26/rocketchip.git) into the directory of your choice.
 It is highly recommended to try the provided tutorial to better understand specific usage of Rocketchip.
+See the "General Rocketchip Usage" once you have completed the tutorial.

 ## Tutorial